carlgieringer/carlgieringer.github.io/_posts/2022-09-04-javascript-inheritance-archaeology.md

+--
+title: Javascript inheritance archaeology
+last_modified: 2022-09-05
+---

+This post highlights some professional insights I have gained about software engineering working at Google.

+## 'Doc-driven design'

 Or: obscure things about Javascript inheritence that I think I used to know, and wanted to remember, while learning Typescript.

 Javascript uses prototypical inheritance, and back in the bad ol' days before `Object.setPrototype` or `extends`, people used to